-There are many reasons to use cloth nappies (also known as real nappies):
+There are many reasons to use cloth nappies (also known as real or reusable nappies):

 - Babies that use cloth nappies are often potty-trained earlier than others, and there’s no greater risk of nappy rash.

 - Overall you’re likely to spend less than you would on disposable nappies – and if you have another child, it won’t cost you any more.